Authority Cited: Rymer

 BKG Bio-tweet: Learned critic; multivolume historic document pub. caused financial loss; SJ: R. criticism had ferocity of a tyrant

 Categories (list of works cited – preliminary) [BKG Note: about 13 Rymer cites in 1755 Dict. vol. 1, and about 8 Rymer cites in Dict. vol. 2.
-No additional Rymer cites were identified in the 1773 Dict.
+No Rymer cites were identified as added in the 1773 Dict.
 The edition of the Tragedies of the Last Age used by SJ is unkown; there was also a 1692 edition.
 The headwords below in brackets are cited only as Rymer.]

 Author name and dates: Thomas Rymer (1641-1713)